 * Around the same time, as 16 residents of the Orpea's Loreto facility in Madrid succumbed to COVID-19, employees of the facility circulated a protest poster to the media that read: “The dead and infected at Orpea Loreto are many more.
 Help!”
 An anonymous whistleblower at the home also spoke out in a video released by the Comisiones Obreras union to accuse the company of cover-ups, blackmail and threats, according to El País newspaper.

-* Info Libre, a Spanish investigative news site, for instance, revealed that 79 percent of residents that died from coronavirus at Orpea’s Ibérica nursing home in Madrid had never been treated at a hospital.
+* Info Libre, a Spanish investigative news site, for instance, revealed that 79 percent of residents that died between March and April 2020 at Orpea’s Ibérica nursing home in Madrid had never been treated at a hospital.

 By July 2020, 65ymás, an online magazine for the elderly, reported that almost 50 percent of all Orpea-owned nursing homes in Madrid were under investigation by the Spanish judiciary.
 Some of these nursing homes were even accused of “reckless homicide, omission of the duty to help and injuries.”

 Another Info Libre investigation found that 4.52 percent of coronavirus victims in Spanish nursing homes took place at Orpea’s facilities, despite the fact that the group only manages 2.95 percent of nursing home spaces in the country.

 At the time, Orpea claimed that the complaints were exaggerated.

 At the Orpea Alcobendas facility, Orpea responded by saying: "Of 180 places, there are 59 who complained.
 That means that 120 are on the opposite side."
 The company insisted that it was under no obligation to give mortality data to anyone other than the Ministry of Social and Family Policies of the Community of Madrid.
 “Obviously, families want to be informed, but it is not to them that we must give it."